 As a result, this list is shorter than it could be.
-But by the same token, it’s an up-to-date collection of webcams that are functioning as of July 2013.
-So instead of going on a wild goose chase by clicking random links on the NPS’s official webcam list, just scroll down to see links to the webcams that are working properly.
+But by the same token, it’s an up-to-date collection of webcams that are functioning as of September 2019.
+So instead of going on a wild goose chase by clicking random links on the NPS’s official list of webcams, just scroll down to see links to the NPS webcams that are working properly.
 Come along on this virtual national park tour!

 Yosemite (Yosemite Falls)

 Check out the tallest waterfall in North America!
 There’s not too much to see, just the steady flow of water and some trees blowing in the wind.
-Don’t click the button in the lower left corner of the video stream – it’s supposed to enable full-screen view but instead stops the stream entirely.
+You can also view webcams for other notable spots in Yosemite: El Capitan, Half Dome, and High Sierra.
+The Falls webcam streams live, while the others refresh only once every 30 seconds.

 I like to think I’m knowledgeable about all the national parks, but I know little about Capital Reef.
 It gets overshadowed by those other famous parks in Utah.
 But when it comes to webcams, Capital Reef has one of the best.
 It takes a still image every 10 minutes, but the real fun comes when you press Play and see all the images from the past hour, day, week or month (your choice) played back in time-lapse fashion.